kpma1120/llmops-e2e-langchain/README.md

 | **PINECONE_API_KEY** | ✔️ Yes | ✔️ Yes | Pinecone API key for vectorstore operations. |
 | **PINECONE_INDEX_NAME** | ✔️ Yes | ✔️ Yes | Pinecone index name (only used when provider = pinecone). |
 | **CHROMA_PERSIST_DIR** | ✔️ Yes | ✔️ Yes | Directory for ChromaDB persistence (local or CI tests). |

+#### Key idea
+Local runs rely on `.env` and a downloaded service account file, while CI/CD pipelines use GitHub Secrets to inject credentials securely.
+This separation ensures reproducibility for developers and safe automation for deployment.

 <br>